Telltale Symptoms: Unmasking The Clues In Mental Health

 And remember that maintaining good mind health doesn’t mean being happy all the time.

-It means having the necessary to cope when things get tough while remaining compassionate towards oneself throughout it all.
+It means having the tools necessary to cope when things get tough while remaining compassionate towards oneself throughout it all.

 As we progress into discussing ‘depression: signs and symptoms’, bear in mind that recognising these patterns early on could be critical for managing well-being effectively.